 West Coast National Parks road trip is the ultimate adventure that so many travelers dream about.

-From steaming geysers to towering mountains, incredible sequoia trees to red buttes, mesas, and glaciers, West Coast National Parks are full of diverse scenery that will leave you in awe.
+From steaming geysers to towering mountains, incredible sequoia trees to red buttes, mesas, and glaciers, National Parks along the West Coast are full of diverse scenery that will leave you in awe.

 The U.S. National Parks System has 63 parks and 41 of them are in the west.